Skip to main content

 • ensure there is always one person with overall responsibility for personal data protection

-• provide training for all staff on personal data protection legislation and regulations, and ensure access to further guidance and support
+• provide training for all employees on personal data protection legislation and regulations, and ensure access to further guidance and support

 • provide clear lines of reporting and supervision for compliance with personal data protection